NetaZuckerman/covid19/README.md

 * Fill refs/ with your desired reference sequence.
 Check out the [directories hierarchy](#directories-hierarchy).

-2. Produce reports for each fastq.gz file in fastq/raw (or any other location of your choice) \
+2. Produce reports for each fastq file in fastq/raw (or any other location of your choice) \
 `python3 QC.py --reports -i fastq/raw/`

 3. Create template csv file for convenient trimming.
 See details at Template. \